Maxd646/Smart-Exam-site/README.md

 ### 🛑 Problem Statement:

-Online exams face two major challenges:
+Online exams face major challenges:

 1. **Identity Fraud** – Anyone could impersonate a student during online exams.
 2. **Cheating Detection** – Participants can use external devices like phones, Bluetooth earbuds, or other wireless tools to cheat during exams.
+3. **Lack and unclear orientation- loss of confidence** -Has the centeralzed orientaion for all the country even the world and can be notice if there is fualt for all the student if there is a doubtfull things happen
+4.

 There is no affordable and intelligent system in Ethiopia that combines identity verification and real-time cheating prevention in remote assessments.